A Multifaceted Analysis of Social Biases in Large Language Models: Discussion

 In this paper, we demonstrate that four widely-used LLMs, namely Qwen, DeepSeek, Gemini, and GPT, have different inherent biases and affinities in the area of politics, ideology, geopolitical alliance, language, and gender.

-The political bias study (Section~\ref{sect:results_political}) indicates that while the LLMs are generally capable of being politically neutral, they tend to lean slightly left when the generated texts are of higher quality.
-Among the four studied LLMs, Gemini shows a right-leaning tendency, GPT leans marginally left, and DeepSeek is the most politically neutral one with overall good quality generation.
+The political bias study (Section~\ref{sect:results_political}) indicates that the LLMs differ in their overall alignment patterns with left and right reporting.
+While the LLMs are generally capable of being politically neutral, they tend to lean slightly left when the generated texts are of higher quality.
+Among the four studied LLMs, Gemini shows a right-leaning tendency with statistical significance, while GPT leans the most away from Gemini to the left compared to the other two models.
+DeepSeek is the most politically neutral one with overall good quality generation.

 The ideological bias study (Section~\ref{sect:results_ideological}) suggests that the LLMs are overall not very good at picking up the distinctions between different ideological rhetoric, particularly for topics on immigration and LGBT.
 Among them, Gemini is the least perceptive to ideological language and tends to align more with the right on ideology-heavy topics.
 In contrast, GPT is the most responsive to ideological cues and aligns more closely with the left.
 These results echo the findings of the political bias study, showing their inherent inclinations in both prediction and generation tasks.